DrBlink7/docx-mapper/README.md

 # Fill Blanks

-This is a simple script that takes a Word contract template and an Excel file with values to replace placeholders, and generates a finalized contract with the data filled in.
+This is a simple script that takes a Word document template and an Excel file with values to replace placeholders, and generates a finalized document with the data filled in.

 ## 🧾 What it does

-- Reads `base_contract.docx`, which contains placeholders like `{{company}}`, `{{first_name}}`, etc.
+- Reads `base_document.docx`, which contains placeholders like `{{company}}`, `{{first_name}}`, etc.
 - Loads `mapping.xlsx`, which contains the field names and the values to replace.
-- Outputs a new file `final_contract.docx` with all placeholders replaced.
+- Outputs a new file `final_document.docx` with all placeholders replaced.

 ## 🐳 Prerequisites